luismiguelcasadodiaz/42Barcelona_ciber_onion_docker/README.md

 > docker exec dark cat /var/lib/tor/hidden_service_bonus/hostname

-You will see somethin like this ajrdqcz5sy4y4fwrdre754vro6jd57e425bzw2z6ei34u6ztkzxos5yd.onion
+You will see something like this ajrdqcz5sy4y4fwrdre754vro6jd57e425bzw2z6ei34u6ztkzxos5yd.onion

 In this project each time you execute it a new onion address is created.
-Tor DOcker would have to have a docker volumen to make some data persistant.
+Tor DOcker would have to have a docker volume to make some data persistent.

 A python Script shows address's QR CODE

 > python3 -m onion_qr

+---
 # Data Docker (Dynamic web page - Bonus)

 ## Image Build (735 MB)